 Definition The identifier for the establishment or establishments from which the person was transferred to post-definitive care hospital.
-Each hospital code will align to the Ministry of Health Hospital Code.
-Justification To identify the post-definitive acute care health service providers for patient tracking.
+Each hospital code will align to the tracking.

+Ministry of Health Hospital Code.

-Guide for use hospital to anoth be completed if the patient is discharged from the definitive care er hospital for ongoing acute care.
-Do not use if the patient was other hospital for rehabilitation or convalescence or other reasons e is not needed.
+Justification To identify the post-definitive acute care health service providers for patient hospital to another hospital for ongoing acute care.
+Do not use if the patient was transferred to another hospital for rehabilitation or convalescence or other reasons where acute care is not needed.

-Validation rules If 7.12 discharge from definitive hospital recorded as Hospital for ongoing acute care, must be recorded with the name of the hospital the patient is transferred to
+Guide for useThis field should be completed if the patient is discharged from the definitive care must be recorded with the name of the hospital the patient is transferred to

-Data type String

-Field size maximum

-Data domain Code Description
+Validation rules If 7.12 discharge from definitive hospital recorded as Hospital for ongoing acute care,

 Refer to 1.01 for hospital codes

-?
-Unknown